JuliaDiff/SparseDiffTools.jl/README.md

 ### Automated Sparsity Detection

-Optionally, if you load Cassette.jl, automated sparsity detection is provided by the `sparsity!` function whose syntax is:
+Automated sparsity detection is provided by the `sparsity!` function.
+This requires `using Cassette` for Requires.
+The syntax is:

 ```julia
 `sparsity!(f, Y, X, args...; sparsity=Sparsity(length(X), length(Y)), verbose=true)`